maykinmedia/consumerjs/README.md

 A REST API consumer (data store) built on top of [aurelia-http-client](https://github.com/aurelia/http-client).

+ConsumerJS is build to provide a better developer experience while object-orientated programming with remote objects.
+ConsumerJS fetches data and casts these to named objects so they can have properties and methods.

 ## Installation

 1. Install and configure [jspm](http://jspm.io): `npm install -g jspm` `jspm init`